 The uncanny valley is exactly why humanoid robots designed to provide emotional, social or service support DO NOT resemble human beings.
 Take Pepper, our ice cream serving robot, for example.
 Pepper has been designed by Japanese company Softbank.
 People think Pepper is cute because while it has big eyes and mimics human gestures, Pepper features a hard exterior – like something we’d see in Star Wars or a Disney film – not a rubber layer of skin akin to ours.
 Other reputable humanoid robots include Asimo, Walker and Romeo, as well as another Softbank project Nao.

-The future of retail & service industries
+The future of retail and service industries

 Over the last few years, airports around the world including Munich, Montreal, Taipei and Los Angeles have been deploying Pepper to help travellers navigate their way around.
 Humanoid robots are also finding their ways into retail stores, helping customers find the items they’re looking for.
 The hotel industry is also quickly adopting this technology; one of the first movers and shakers was The Hilton Group.
 In partnership with IBM, they launched Connie the robot concierge in 2016.